eliasgoldsztejn95/PTDRL/README.md

 - Create your simulation environment of choice.
 In our case we used a realistic hospital world taken from: https://github.com/aws-robotics/aws-robomaker-hospital-world.
 We integrated moving people using: https://github.com/srl-freiburg/pedsim_ros.
 The steps for combining them can be found in **simulation** folder.
 - Download your robot.
 In our case we experimented with Turtlebot and Blattoidea robots.
 - Clone **ptdrl** folder.
+- Train using: train_ddqn.py.
+Test using: test_ddqn.py.

+## Simulation, robot and training algorithm
 - **ptdrl** was written in the OpenAI ROS fashion.
 This means that training, simulation, and robot environments are separated.
+- We supply 3 training algorithms: DDQN, TD3 and SAC.
+One can try any RL algorithm by using:

 This repository includes all file to work with PTDRL: Parameter Tuning Using Deep Reinforcement Learning